district09/symfony_bundle_settings/README.md

 All keys are checked

-- key : this is the key you can access the extra setting with if you need it at a later yime
+- key : this is the key you can access the extra setting with if you need it at a later time
 - label : this is the label that will be used in forms
-- field_type: this is the name of the field type that where defined previously
+- field_type: this is the name of the field type that was defined previously
 - entity_types: this is a list of all entity type names that you want this to be available to